-- Public bodies: - Bodies governed by public law2 in the meaning of the legal entities that fulfils the following characteristics: - (a) They are established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character; - (b) They are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law. - Non-profit organisations, established according to the applicable legal framework/law in the respective country that fulfils the following characteristics: - (a) They are not established with the goal to obtain profit; - (b) Do not distribute profits to the shareholders; - (c) They do not have the organizational structure of an undertaking or a regular presence on the market; - (d) They have legal personality.
-(For the purposes of this point (d), for Italian partners grant applications may be eligible if submitted by entities, which do not have legal personality under the applicable national law, provided that their representatives have the capacity to undertake legal obligations on behalf of the entity and offer guarantees for the protection of the Union's financial interests equivalent to those offered by legal persons according to art.
-131 of Regulation (EU, Euratom) 966/2012).
+- Public bodies; - Bodies governed by public law1 in the meaning of the legal entities that fulfils the following characteristics: - (a) They are established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character; - (b) They are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law. - Non-profit organisations, established according to the applicable legal framework/law in the respective country that fulfils the following characteristics: - (a) They are not established with the goal to obtain profit; - (b) Do not distribute profits to the shareholders; - (c) They do not have the organizational structure of an undertaking or a regular presence on the market; - (d) They have legal personality and must be operational for at least 12 months before the launching of the call for proposals. - International organisations acting under the national law of an EU Member State only when the following two conditions are met: - (a) Participation in the project through an operative seat located in one of the Programme regions; and - (b) Explicit acceptance of all requirements deriving from the EU Treaty and the regulations applicable in the framework of the regions of the Programme; and - (c) In the funding decision, the Monitoring Committee delegation of the Country of the organisation does not decline the subsidiary liability set out in article 52 (3) of the ETC Reg.
+(EU) 2021/1059.